 And then there are lifestyle blogs and minimalist gurus coming from all ways of life with endless recipes to make it happen.
 To help you start afresh and happy minimalist life with just the essentials surrounding you and however, filled with potential experiences to be enjoyed and life-changing to say the least.

 Let’s just say I ain’t no expert here.
 The facts described in this journal happened barely a year ago and since then I used what I learned on and off, as I do while trying to slowly transition into a more minimalist life.
 BUT, I can tell you something.
 There’s no going back for me.
 And every day I try to work around it and become better at it too.

 Because of that, this is a personal checklist.
 Something that could definitely help if you want to give it a try but that shouldn’t be thought of as if it was anything else.
-This is not a one-size-fits-all, you have been warned, and eventually, you will also need to think what works and what doesn’t for you.
+This is not a one-size-fits-all, you have been warned, and eventually, you will also need to think about what works and what doesn’t for you.

 - General stuff.
 Take baby steps and don’t force it – extremes were never good anyway.
 It might feel like deprivation in the beginning until it comes naturally.
 You can start throwing away (donate, sell or give as a present preferred) everything that is not functional nor beautiful and stop gathering stuff like the end of the world is coming.
 Seriously, that’s something highly unlikable to happen.